linuxone-community-cloud/technical-resources/deploy-virtual-server.md

     3)	Click **Get Code**.

    ![alt text](images-deploy/get-code.png "Get verification code")

+   >Note: You will see a countdown timer.
+If you don’t get a code, you can get a new one when the timer expires.
+Do not repeatedly click 'Get Code'.
+Each click will send you a new code, invalidating the previous one.

 5) Go to your mobile phone and check for an SMS message from LinuxONE.

    ![alt text](images-deploy/phone.png "SMS code ")

-Note: You will see a countdown timer.
-If you don’t get a code, you can get a new one when the timer expires.

 6) Complete your registration.
     1) Enter the “LinuxONE Community Cloud registration code”.
     2) Click Request your trial.